aragonzkresearch/leagueofidentity/README.md

 We stress that `LoI` aims at offering both encryption and authentication/signatures at the same time: satisfying these two properties together is usually more challenging than achieving just one of them.

 ## Running a demo
-The current demo only offers encryption and supports the following providers: `google`, `facebook`, and `google_phone`.
+The current demo only offers encryption and supports the following providers: `google`, `facebook`, and `google.phone`.
 The latter uses google as provider but associates to the users their profile phone numbers (when visible) rather than their email addresses.

 ### Install the required packages
 The demo has been tested using `node v16.20.2`.